A laboratory technician in Shanxi, China, works with the careHPV™ test. Photo: Cancer Institute Chinese Academy of Medical Sciences.

 Our first breakthrough was identifying a simple and affordable screening method—visual inspection using acetic acid (vinegar)—that can be performed by many different kinds of health workers.
 We then partnered with private companies to develop more sensitive molecular and biochemical tests that can be used in low-resource settings.

-One of our new tests signals if a woman is infected with one of the cancer-causing types of HPV.
+It only takes one test to find out if a woman is infected with one of the cancer-causing types of HPV.
 For women 30 and older, current infection means higher risk of future disease.
 Working together with QIAGEN, the manufacturer of an expensive, hospital-based test, we created an easier-to-use, faster, and much less expensive version that performs well in basic labs.
 The test, called careHPV™, is considerably more sensitive than Pap.
 With the careHPV test, women can take their own vaginal samples, greatly reducing the number who need a pelvic exam conducted by a doctor or nurse.
+PATH is currently providing technical assistance to the ministries of health of four countries in Central America who are introducing this test through their public health systems.

-Another test, still in development with Arbor Vita Corporation, detects actual precancerous cells, not just HPV infection.
-This test would allow resource-strapped health care systems to focus medical treatment on women who are at highest risk of cancer, increasing the efficiency of their programs.
+Another test was developed in collaboration with Arbor Vita Corporation: the OncoE6 test detects actual precancerous cells, not just HPV infection.
+This test may allow resource-strapped health care systems to focus medical treatment on women who are at highest risk of cancer, increasing the efficiency of their programs.

 Stopping infection with HPV vaccines